brissaur/card-game-coinche/spec.md

 - the winning team wins equal the amount defined during the announce.

 # Game rules
-- first player to play can choose whatever he wwants.
+- first player to play can choose whatever he wants.
 This decides the `chosen color` for the current `trick`
 - at my turn, if i have cards of the `chosen color`, then i HAVE TO play `chosen color`.
 - If the `chosen color` is the `trump`, all players `HAVE TO` play a card of bigger value if they can.
 - if the `chosen color` is the trump, then, i HAVE TO play BIGGER card than the current biggest one if i have trump and can play bigger.
 - if a i have not the `chosen color` but i have trumps, i have to play trumps
 - if my partner is `currently winning` (= if the trick was to be finished now, who would win?)the trick, and that i do not have the `chosen color`, then i can play whatever card i want
 - if a color is played, one play trumps, and i have not the initial color, then i have to play trumps to

 ## Specifications of the "what can i play" part

 ## Specifications of the "who wins the trick" part